 Step 1: Open Chrome.

-Step 2: In the top right corner, press the menu button, which appears as three dots.
+Step 2: In the top right corner, click the Menu button, which looks like three dots.

 Step 4: Click on Open your computer’s proxy settings.